 The preamble of the Croatian Constitution recognizes the “irreplaceable role (of the Catholic Church) in the upbringing of Croatian people and its historic and current role in the cultural and moral education of people, as well as its role in the field of education and culture.”

 Catholic Catechism classes are elective, and in theory, children of non-religious parents have the right to opt-out of the classes.
 In practice, however, this is often not the case.
-There is no alternative to Catholic education during the first three years of elementary school, and (pursuant to the Accord on cooperation in the field of education and culture, mentioned above) Catholic education must be treated equally to all other subjects “especially in respect to the schedule of classes” which effectively prevents schools from scheduling these classes at the same time as other options.
+There is no alternative to Catholic education in elementary school, and (pursuant to the Accord on cooperation in the field of education and culture, mentioned above) Catholic education must be treated equally to all other subjects “especially in respect to the schedule of classes” which effectively prevents schools from scheduling these classes at the same time as other options.
 Therefore, children who do not wish to attend Catholic Catechism classes are usually left unattended in school hallways or are, despite their right to opt-out, asked to stay in classrooms during religious classes since no members of school staff are available to look after them.13

 The lack of adequate care for pupils who do not attend elective religion classes was further aggravated by the COVID-19 pandemic.
-Due to students no longer being allowed to remain in school hallways or common areas (e.g.libraries), a large number of pupils were required to stay in the classroom during religious education classes and to listen to the subject they did not choose as an elective.15
+Due to students no longer being allowed to remain in school hallways or common areas (e.g. libraries), a large number of pupils were required to stay in the classroom during religious education classes and to listen to the subject they did not choose as an elective.15

 In 2014, the Supreme Court ruled that children who do not attend Catholic Catechism classes are not discriminated against and that the Ministry of Education is not under any obligation to provide them with any alternative subject, such as a more comprehensive religious education, including secular worldviews, or any broader philosophical approach to morals and belief.16